Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

-\begin{proof}[Proof of Theorem~\ref{theorem:rldl-model-checking-complexity}] As shown above, the $\rldl$ model checking problem is in $\exptime$.
+\begin{proof} As shown above, the $\rldl$ model checking problem is in $\exptime$.
 To show membership in $\pspace$, we use the observation that given two states of $\autb$, one can decide in polynomial space whether the second state is a successor of the first one (cf. Vardi and Wolper~\cite{VardiWolper94}).
 Moreover, one can represent states of $\autb$ in polynomial space.
-This allows running the classical model checking algorithm, which searches for a counterexample, in polynomial space by guessing an appropriate run. $\pspace$-hardness, on the other hand, follows immediately from the facts that (a) the $\ltl$ semantics is embedded in $\rldl$, via the embedding of $\ldl$ in $\rldl$ (see Theorem~\ref{thm:rLDL-LDL-equally-expressive}), and (b) $\ltl$ model checking is $\pspace$-hard~\cite{SistlaClarke85}.
+This allows running the classical model checking algorithm, which searches for a counterexample, in polynomial space by guessing an appropriate run.

+$\pspace$-hardness, on the other hand, follows immediately from the facts that (a) the $\ltl$ semantics is embedded in $\rldl$, via the embedding of $\ldl$ in $\rldl$ (see Theorem~\ref{thm:rLDL-LDL-equally-expressive}), and (b) $\ltl$ model checking is $\pspace$-hard~\cite{SistlaClarke85}.
 Thus, $\rldl$ model checking is $\pspace$-hard as well. \end{proof}